 Graduate students are evaluated for a Federal Direct Unsubsidized Loan.
-Because this loan is based more on the estimated COA and not on financial need, having special circumstances, such as a loss in income in 2021 or expected for 2022, may not really have an effect on your financial aid eligibility.
+Because this loan is based more on the estimated COA and not on financial need, having special circumstances, such as a loss in income in 2023 or expected for 2024, may not really have an effect on your financial aid eligibility.
 However, if your educational expenses are significantly more than what we estimated they would be, you may be able to submit a request for a Budget adjustment.
-This would then allow you to apply for additional loan funding, often in the form of a Grad PLUS or a Private Alterative loan.
-You can review the Budget Adjustment Form and submit it to our office with the documents indicated on the form.
+This would then allow you to apply for additional loan funding, often in the form of a Grad PLUS or a Private Alternative loan.
+You can review the Budget Adjustment Form (the form for 2024-25 becomes available in late spring 2024) and submit it to our office with the documents indicated on the form.
 Students must have been offered financial aid based on actual information before a budget adjustment will be considered.